What are the priorities for applying treatment and plowing streets?

 Before the snow season arrives, arrange for a family member, neighbor or contractor to clear the snow for you.

 The Transportation and Utilities Department’s Snow Angels program links volunteers willing to shovel snow with residents who need the service.
 Any individual or organization wishing to volunteer for snow removal as part of the Snow Angels program may sign up on the Snow Angels page.
 Those who need the help can find volunteers near their home online or by calling the Traffic Management Center 402-441-7644 during regular business hours.
-Due to limited staffing, those needing assistance are asked to wait until after it has snowed to call the Snow Center for assistance.
+Due to limited staffing, those needing assistance are asked to wait until after it has snowed to call the Traffic Management Center for assistance.

 Why do bike trails get cleared of snow before many streets?

 The removal of snow from City bike trails is the responsibility of the Parks and Recreation Department, not LTU.
 Both bike trails and streets are an important part of the City’s overall transportation network, and many people use the City’s trail network all year.